equinor/radix-public-site/public-site/site/guides/configure-jobs/index.md

 ## Deleting an existing job

 The job list in the example above has a job named `compute-20210407105556-rkwaibwe`.
 To delete it, send a `DELETE` request to `http://compute:8000/api/v1/jobs/compute-20210407105556-rkwaibwe`.
-A successful deletion will respond with
+A successful deletion will respond with result object
 ```json
 {
   "status": "Success",